Premature Labor- Causes, Risk Factors, Signs, Prevention And Treatment

-- If the water breaks and you are not having a contraction, antibiotics will be given to prevent the possible infection and closely monitor mother and child and if they are healthy, will delay delivery as long as possible
+If the water breaks and you are not having a contraction, antibiotics will be given to prevent the possible infection and closely monitor mother and child and if they are healthy, will delay delivery as long as possible

-- If the preterm birth is inevitable, Tocolytics drugs will be given, which will help to delay the delivery for another 48 hours, which
+If the preterm birth is inevitable, Tocolytics drugs will be given, which will help to delay the delivery for another 48 hours, which

-In between proceeding with the treatments to delay the labor and delivery, certain medicines are administrated to make the baby strong enough to survive a preterm birth.
+In between proceeding with the treatments to delay the labour and delivery, certain medicines are administrated to make the baby strong enough to survive a preterm birth.
 The most commonly used medicines are listed below:

 Magnesium sulphate: To reduce the risk of the particular type of damage that can happen to the brain, which increases the chances of issues like cerebral palsy

 How Can A Possible Preterm Labor be Prevented?

-- Injections: Weekly progesterone injections (starting between the 16th and the 21st week of gestation) are found to be very helpful in delaying the pregnancy until the 37th week
+Injections: Weekly progesterone injections (starting between the 16th and the 21st week of gestation) are found to be very helpful in delaying the pregnancy until the 37th week

-- No to sex and travel: Restricting sexual activities and long travels (especially on bumpy roads) are other preventive measures
+No to sex and travel: Restricting sexual activities and long travels (especially on bumpy roads) are other preventive measures